oraxen/documentation/configuration/custom-armors/README.md

 This second appearance has some limitations and requires some practice.
 We will use a trick with leather armor and colors.

 {% hint style="danger" %}
-If you are using shaders via either the Optifine or Iris mod, you will need some additional steps.
+If you are using shaders via either the Optifine or Iris mod, you will need some additional steps.\
-You can find these in [this guide](https://docs.oraxen.com/configuration/custom-armors/shader-armors).
+For Optifine, everything is handled automatically.\
+For Iris, you also need [CIT Resewn](https://modrinth.com/mod/cit-resewn), everything else is handled for you.\
 {% endhint %}

 ![A: item appearance    B: body appearance](../../.gitbook/assets/stuff.png)